CORE-LOOP: Managing Complex Two-Way Conversations via Agent / LLM

 2. The A.i. must be able to navigate a sequence of evolving CONVERSATION CONTEXTS, each of which could involve different goals, skills and draw on different knowledge and memories.

-3. The agent must maintain a sense of consistency (and therefore competence), within each session, and across sessions (it must have a Short term Memory and a Long term Memory), and it must be able to use these memories effectively to keep the conversation relevant and goal-directed!
+3. The agent must maintain a sense of consistency (from which the user infers a degree of competence), within each session, and across sessions (it must have a Short term Memory and a Long term Memory), and it must be able to use these memories effectively to keep the conversation relevant and goal-directed!

 4. UI elements should be CONTEXTUAL and appear only when relevant to the ongoing conversation.